-In light of recent events in Florida, the National Association of School Psychologists has provided information on how best to talk to children about violence.
+The National Association of School Psychologists has provided information on how best to talk to children about violence.
 For more information on how to talk to your children about violence, please click here.

 In addition, the National PTA has provided guidance and talking points to help guide a discussion regarding gun violence and children's safety at school.

 "One of the greatest gifts that a parent can give a child is a healthy self-esteem.
 Positive feelings about oneself can lead to success in a gamut of situations raning from school to social circles, say child development experts."

 Click Here To read more "Boosting a Child's Self-Esteem: A positive self image is a lifelong gift,".